Sable: History of fur use and status

 According to Atkinson's Travels in Asiatic Russia, Barguzin, on Lake Baikal, was famed for its sables.
 The fur of this population is a deep jet black with white tipped hair.
 Eighty to ninety dollars were sometimes demanded by hunters for a single skin.
 In 1916, the first nature reserve in the Russian Empire was created—known as the Barguzin Nature Reserve—precisely to preserve and increase the numbers of Barguzin sable.
 Sable fur would continue to be the most favoured fur in Russia, until the discovery of sea otters in the Kamchatka peninsula, whose fur was considered even more valuable.
 Sable furs were coveted by the nobility of the Russian Empire, with very few skins ever being found outside the country during that period.
 Some, however, would be privately obtained by Jewish traders and brought annually to the Leipzig fair.
 Sometimes, sable hunting was a job given to convicts exiled to Siberia.

 Imperial Russian fur companies produced 25,000 skins annually, with nearly ninety percent of the produce being exported to France and Germany.
 The civic robes of the Lord Mayor and Corporation of London, which were worn on State occasions, were trimmed with sable.
 As with minks and martens, sables were commonly caught in steel traps.
 Intensified hunting in Russia in the 19th and early 20th century caused a severe-enough decline in numbers that a five-year ban on hunting was instituted in 1935, followed by a winter-limited licensed hunt.
 These restrictions together with the development of sable farms have allowed the species to recolonize much of its former range and attain healthy numbers.

 The Soviet Union allowed Old Believer communities to continue their traditional way of life on the condition that they hand over all sable skins they produced.
 The dissolution of the Soviet Union led to an increase of hunting and poaching in the 1990s, in part because wild caught Russian furs are considered the most luxurious and demand the highest prices on the international market.
 Currently, the species has no special conservation status according to the IUCN Red List, though the isolated Japanese subspecies M. zibellina brachyurus is listed as "data-deficient".

-Because of its great expense, sable fur is typically integrated into various clothes fashions: to decorate collars, sleeves, hems and hats (see, for example the shtreimel).
+Sable fur remains highly valued and is integrated into various clothing fashion items.
+It is used to decorate collars, sleeves, hems and hats (see, for example the shtreimel).
 The so-called kolinsky sable-hair brushes used for watercolour or oil painting are not manufactured from sable hair, but from that of the Siberian weasel.